Pandaqi/Pandaqi-Studio/pandaqi-studio/content/chiptales/bet/noble-flood/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Noble Flood"
-headerTitle: "Score the best possible patterns with your hand of cards or deny others the opportunity."
 blurb: "Score the best possible patterns with your hand of cards or deny others the opportunity.
 Also playable with standard deck of cards."
-blurbShort: "Score the best possible patterns with your hand of cards or deny others the opportunity."
+# blurb: "Score the best possible patterns with your hand of cards or deny others the opportunity."
 downloadLink: "https://drive.google.com/drive/folders/1CcsMv1m33GWZypAiNYZgkpCh17RQtqW5"

-color: "purple"

 date: 2025-05-26

 difficulty: "simple"
-categories: ["boardgame", "card-game", "standard"]
+categories: ["board-game", "card-game", "standard"]
 genre: ["family"]
 tags: ["contracts", "shared-map", "high-score"]
 themes: []